bytebase/bytebase/docs/design/source-code-tour.snb.md

 ### How a task executor is invoked

-A background task scheduler periodically inspects all active pipelines, find their next tasks, execute and monitor their progress:
+A background task scheduler periodically inspects all active pipelines, finds their next tasks, and executes and monitors their progress:

 https://sourcegraph.com/github.com/bytebase/bytebase@d55481/-/blob/server/task_scheduler.go?L39-47